unquabain/godc/README.md

 The following `dc` commands are not yet implemented:

-- `P` I don't really understand this one.
 - `a` Converts a number to a character, like chr(i)
 - `?` Gets input from STDIN, so you can write console programs.
 - `Z` Pushes the length of the top value onto the stack (digits or string length)